-The Pennsylvania State System of Higher Education promotes and supports the involvement of small, disadvantaged, and diverse businesses in facilities projects contracts, at both the prime contract level and the subcontractor and supplier level.
+The Pennsylvania State System of Higher Education (System) promotes and supports the involvement of small diverse businesses in facilities projects contracts, at both the prime contract level and the subcontractor and supplier level.

-During recent years, the System retained Clark Resources, a diversity consulting firm from Harrisburg, to work with the System to support MBE/WBE program efforts.
-Currently, efforts have been curtailed due to budgetary reasons.
+During past years, CSO retained Clark Resources, a diversity consulting firm from Harrisburg, to work with the System to support MBE/WBE program efforts in construction.
+However, those efforts have been curtailed due to budgetary reasons.